Russian forces tighten grip on Kyiv gateway as residents describe growing perils

 At one point, while he sheltered in the kitchen, they fired five shots through the door — one of which wounded him in the leg, he said.

-“We are appalled by Russia’s brutal tactics and the rising number of innocent civilians who have been killed in Russian strikes, which have reportedly hit schools, hospitals, kindergartens, an orphanage, residential buildings, and those fleeing through humanitarian corridors,” a spokesman for National Security Council said in an email to The Washington Post.
+“We are appalled by Russia’s brutal tactics and the rising number of innocent civilians who have been killed in Russian strikes, which have reportedly hit schools, hospitals, kindergartens, an orphanage, residential buildings, and those fleeing through humanitarian corridors,” a spokesman for the National Security Council said in an email to The Washington Post.
 “We will support accountability using every tool available, including criminal prosecutions where appropriate.”

 The State Department did not immediately respond to a request for comment about alleged Russian actions toward civilians in Irpin.